 How To Flaunt Achievements On Your Professional Resume?

 The recruiters and employers will not be impressed if you have listed dozens of overly used skills and lengthy work history on your resume.
 They are interested to know what difference you made as a professional.
 If you got promotions, rewards, and commendations for contributing toward the growth of an organization, display it proudly.
 Many candidates pay too much attention to describing the job responsibilities, if you have been doing the same; it is time to give your resume a revamp.
 Add details that provide an insight into your professional accomplishments.
-In this post, you will learn how to add your achievements in your resume.
+In this post, you will learn how to add your achievements to your resume.

 Check out the best resume templates for any job